-Interventions are targeted support sessions, tailored to support students in order to help them to achieve or exceed their target grades or levels and/ or to help them with emotional or social support to be more confident and happy at school.
+Interventions are targeted support sessions, tailored to support students in order to help them to achieve or exceed their target grades and/ or to help them with emotional or social support to be more confident and happier at school.

 Interventions span all year groups and abilities and are usually guided by current data and student progress.

 Academic Interventions on offer may include:

 - Holiday and Saturday Interventions sessions: Across all subjects for Years 10 and 11.

 - Online interventions: Using either our own internal staff or external tuition agencies.